"What type of confrontation was it?" Uro asked quietly, his eyes searching Lorian's face.

 "The Magic Ley Lines are shrinking!
 It's a Class II disaster!
 Selene, wake everyone, have them put on clothing if needed, and tell them to leave their houses!"

 Selene was already moving, her eyes glowing a violent crimson, star-bright and fierce.
-A pulse of magic blasted outward from her, more felt than seen, making the hair on Lorian's arms stand on end.
+A pulse of raw magic radiated from her, more felt than seen, making the hairs on Lorian's arms stand on end.

 [Ruler - Control Freak.]